 In the past, we have used game controllers to control our robot.
-Game controllers require setup each match and extra cords.
-To make a more portable, simple design, we built joysticks and buttons right into our driver's station.
-However, some years we may want to revert to game controllers.
+Game controllers require extensive setup at each match and a plethora of extra cords.
+To make a more portable and simple design, we built joysticks and buttons right into our driver's station.
+However, depending on how the new driver's station functions, we may choose to revert to game controllers.
 To support our goal of reuse, we added USB ports to connect game controllers and locking toggle switches to change between arcade controls and USB game controllers.

 Our main controls are USB joysticks and push buttons.
 Several arcade joysticks found online are discrete joysticks.
 This means when you push the joystick in a direction, you either send a zero (don't move) or one (move).
 There is no capablity to send incremental values, such as move at 50% speed or 75% speed.
 To accomplish this, an analog joystick is required.
 We chose to use an UltraStik 360 from UltiMarc for our driver's station.
 Each joystick has 360 degrees of analog control and each joystick connects to our SBC over USB.
 Once connected, the joystick appears as a Windows Game Controller.